edx/edx-mobile-marketplace-android/featuremanagement/README.md

 ## Features

 - **Compile-Time Safe Keys**
-    - Wrap your string literals in a `FeatureKey` value class.
+    - Wrap your string literals in a `FeatureRequest` value class.
     - All keys live in `FeatureKeys` for IDE autocompletion and typo protection.

 - **Unified Request & Response**